 Oral argument is a privilege, not a right, and is within the court's discretion.
+Adopted April 1, 2002, effective April 1, 2002.

-Rule 9.19 Defaults
+Rule 9.19 Preliminary Defaults

 A party may move for a preliminary default either in open court or in writing.
-By moving for a preliminary default the requesting attorney or party is certifying to the court that the defendant in the principal or incidental demand has been properly served and has failed to answer within the time prescribed by law.
+By moving for a preliminary default, the requesting attorney or party is certifying to the court that the defendant in the principal or incidental demand has been properly served and has failed to answer within the time prescribed by law.
 A party seeking to confirm a default judgment must prepare and file into the record a certificate to be signed by the clerk of court showing the date and type of service and the absence of a timely answer.